 Les Orangeries Hotel and Restaurant in Poitou-Charentes, is a French leader in sustainable accommodation and dining.
 It’s worth the trip to tiny Lussac-Les-Châteaux for an unforgettable meal in beautiful surroundings.

 While, these days, we travel in our (motor)home so our bed is always with us, over the years, we’ve slept in hundreds of hotel beds.
-Some were quite glamourous, but most were simply a place to rest our weary heads.
+Some were quite glamorous, but most were simply a place to rest our weary heads.
 Most of the time, we choose hotels for their location in relation to our travels.
 Occasionally though, the hotel is the destination in and of itself.
 If it has a great restaurant, featuring organic, local produce, all the better.
 The hotel and restaurant Les Orangeries, in Poitou-Charentes is just such a place.

 We were invited to spend a night at Les Orangeries, about a month into our motorhome adventure.
 After 30 days of adjusting to living in a tiny space, a less than comfortable bed, and 3-minute showers, we were definitely ready to enjoy the luxury of a hotel – any hotel.
 But Les Orangeries exceeded our expectations.

 We pointed our motorhome, Amelia, in the direction of Lussac-Les-Châteaux, a small town in the Vienne department of Poitou-Charentes, to search for our home for the night.
 What we discovered was a charming, historic house, surrounded by gardens, in the middle of the village.
-Our room was comfortable and modern with an Old World charm and the common rooms felt cosy, yet well-thought out in their design and function.
+Our room was comfortable and modern with an Old World charm and the common rooms felt cosy, yet well-thought-out in their design and function.

 But Les Orangeries rambling charm belies a hidden secret.
 Beneath the ancient wood beams and thick stone walls is a modern approach to sustainability.
 The architect behind the hotel’s restoration is passionate about sustainable development and Les Orangeries was a labour of love.